graphaware/neo4j-uuid/README.md

 #optional, default is all nodes:
 com.graphaware.module.UIDM.node=hasLabel('Label1') || hasLabel('Label2')

+#optional, default is all relationships:
+com.graphaware.module.UIDM.relationship=isType('Type1')

 #optional, default is uuidIndex
 com.graphaware.module.UIDM.uuidIndex=uuidIndex

+#optional, default is uuidRelIndex
+com.graphaware.module.UIDM.uuidRelationshipIndex=uuidRelIndex
 ```

 Note that "UIDM" becomes the module ID.

-`com.graphaware.module.UIDM.uuidProperty` is the property name that will be used to store the assigned UUID on the node.
+`com.graphaware.module.UIDM.uuidProperty` is the property name that will be used to store the assigned UUID on nodes and relationships.
 The default is "uuid".

 `com.graphaware.module.UIDM.node` specifies either a fully qualified class name of [`NodeInclusionPolicy`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/common/policy/NodeInclusionPolicy.html) implementation,
 or a Spring Expression Language expression determining, which nodes to assign a UUID to.
 The default is to assign the
 UUID property to every node which isn't internal to the framework.

+`com.graphaware.module.UIDM.relationship` specifies either a fully qualified class name of [`RelationshipInclusionPolicy`](http://graphaware.com/site/framework/latest/apidocs/com/graphaware/common/policy/RelationshipInclusionPolicy.html) implementation,
+or a Spring Expression Language expression determining, which relationships to assign a UUID to.
+The default is to assign the
+UUID property to every relationship which isn't internal to the framework.

 `com.graphaware.module.UIDM.uuidIndex` is the index name that will be used to index nodes based on their UUID.
 The default is "uuidIndex".

+`com.graphaware.module.UIDM.uuidRelationshipIndex` is the index name that will be used to index relationships based on their UUID.
+The default is "uuidRelIndex".

 ### Embedded Mode / Java Development